kevinwang930/kevinwang930.github.io/content/post/java/concurrenthashmap/index.md

 * **Zero-Blocking Fallback (Singly-Linked List Traversal)**: If a reader thread detects that a writer is active or waiting (`(lockState & (WAITER|WRITER)) != 0`), or if it repeatedly fails to acquire the read lock due to extreme contention, **it does not block or spin**.
 Instead, it immediately bypasses the tree structure and traverses the bin using the sequential singly-linked list (`next` pointers) maintained by the `TreeNode` instances.
   This fallback guarantees that **reader threads never block under any circumstance**, preserving the non-blocking read contract of `ConcurrentHashMap`.

-### 2.5 The Single-Writer Constraint and the Waiter Field
+### 4.5 The single-writer constraint and the waiter field

 A key observation of the `TreeBin` class is that the `waiter` field is a single `volatile Thread` reference, rather than a queue or list of waiting threads.
 This implies that **at most one thread** can ever be waiting to acquire the tree write lock at any given time.